A Brief Introduction to Trust Law in Singapore

 You could entrust the trust created to a brokerage firm or an investment advisor who could invest your money for you.
 You can also set up investment criteria such as retaining all the dividends, interest or rental income in the trust.

 In Singapore, income earned or received is chargeable to tax.
-If your income places you among the higher tax bracket, a trust can help reduce your tax liability.
+If your income places you in the higher tax bracket, a trust can help reduce your tax liability.
 Since any income derived will be subject to a final tax at your income tax rate, by putting away your income into the trust, the income will be assessed at the beneficiary’s lower income tax rate instead.